isomerpages/imda-codesg/pages/features-content/2018-12-07-montfort-junior-school.md

 ![montfort-junior-school](/images/stories/features/montfort-junior-school/montfort-junior-school2.JPG)
 <sub>Montfort tinkerers showing their DIY projects</sub>

+## "Students can apply computational thinking to their everyday school life to deconstruct and solve problems.”
 MJS also promotes a school-wide ‘Makers Culture’ with a ‘Tinkershop’ which boasts a wide array of apparatus such as 3D and vinyl printers, electronic parts, soldering irons, and moisture and temperature sensors.
 The Tinkershop remains open every afternoon to encourage students of all levels and skills to take part in challenges and work on their team/individual projects.

 **DMP adoption**